fscorrupt/awesome-stars/README.md

 ## games

+- [sbondCo/Watcharr](https://github.com/sbondCo/Watcharr) - Open source, self-hostable watched list for all your content (movies, tv series, anime, games) with user authentication, modern and clean UI and a very simple setup.
 - [PhilipK/BoilR](https://github.com/PhilipK/BoilR) - Synchronize games from other platforms into your Steam library
 - [pterodactyl/panel](https://github.com/pterodactyl/panel) - Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while ex
 - [LizardByte/RetroArcher-plex](https://github.com/LizardByte/RetroArcher-plex) - RetroArcher metadata plugin for Plex.